The 2006 Stage Floor Renovation Project

 What You Can Do To help

+Now we seek your help.
 This is only the second time in the history of FOPAC and the Players that we have appealed directly to the public for financial support.
 Think hard about what 51 Walden means to you, your family, and our community.

 Please be as generous as you can be in support of this important project.

-We are accepting donations only by check.
+At present we are accepting donations only by check.
 Please make your check payable to:

 Concord Players 51 Walden Renovations and send to: